We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Hybrids have a layer or two of foam or other padding, but these comfort materials rest on top of coils that provide support for all sleepers.
 They may not feel quite as soft as a foam bed, but they may provide more durability and firmness to stomach sleepers and people with higher body weights.

-Generally speaking, hybrid mattresses tend to stay cooler than foam, so they may be a better option for the hottest sleepers.
-One
+Generally speaking, hybrid mattresses also tend to stay cooler than foam, so they may be a better option for the hottest sleepers.

-Sealy uses only certified foam in their mattresses.
+Sealy uses only certified foam in its mattresses.

 You want a mattress that’s firm enough to provide good support, but you also want to feel comfortable when you lie down.
 If your mattress feels uncomfortable, you probably won’t sleep very well.